 Air from the outside won’t just cause breathing problems, it can also ruin your crawl space insulation.
 Fiberglass is susceptible to moisture.
 It sucks in moisture when exposed to humid conditions.
 The excess moisture will weigh it down and reduce its R-value, eventually causing it to fall off your crawl space walls and ceiling.

 After some time, your wooden joists and beams may start rotting.
 These underlying support structures will continue decaying until they crumble under the weight of your home.
 Keep an eye out for settling floors or leaning walls, as they’re signs of impending structural collapse.

 Protecting Your Crawl Space in Summer

 While summer is a good time to enjoy the outdoors, it’s also a season that lets you carry out those repairs and maintenance tasks you’ve been postponing.
 Check your crawl space and call your local crawl space repair experts if you need a professional inspection.

 If you have open vents, seal them with vent covers and stop outside air from flowing into the crawl space.
 However, it’s pointless to block the vents and leave the crawl space open to the elements.

 Make sure you seal this space with a thick 20-mil plastic vapor barrier like CrawlSeal™.
 This heavy-duty material covers your entire floor and crawl space walls.
-As well as locking out warm, moist air, it also keeps out wood-damaging pests and insects.
+This locks out warm, moist air, and makes it less attractive to wood-damaging pests and insects.
 Your crawl space will remain clean and dry for much of the year.

 Don’t forget to install crawl space insulation and replace any existing insulation if it is damaged.
 That’s the only way to ensure any changes outside don’t affect your home.
 When it’s hot outside, your home will remain cool.
 And when it’s cold outside, your crawl space and home will be much warmer.